microsoft/WhatTheHack/999-SAPonAzure/Coach/05-PowerApps.md

 ## Notes & Guidance

+## Step 1 **Build infrastructure**

+- Make sure that fully activated SAP S/4 Hana system is installed.
+User name and password are working in SAP business client.
+- Select a VM to install On-premise data gateway that can access SAP S/4 Hana system on dispatcher and gateway ports.
+Typical port ranges are 33**,32**,36**.
+- Make sure correct on-premise data gateway and SAP .Net connectors are installed.
+Both should be of same platform type.
+(Either X64 / X86, mixing will not work.
+In doubt install SAP .Net connector for both X86 and X64 and restart on-premise data gateway).
+- Register the on-premise datagateway with correct user and make sure that user can see connector in power platform at https://make.powerapps.com under gateways.
+If this is not visible, power application cannot communicate with SAP system.

+## Step 2 **Develop power automate (flows) **

+- dsf
+	- `kubectl edit deployment content-web`

 - In the YAML file, they will have to update the **spec.replicas** value.
 They can use this command to edit the deployment resource:
 	- `kubectl edit deployment content-web`
 - They can watch cluster events by using the following command: